 - The text element contains the text recognized by OCR. - The region element describes the position of the text in the ingested media.
-If the record represents a text element that has been extracted from a document, the region is accurate only if the source media was a PDF file.
+If the record represents a text element that has been extracted from a document, the region is accurate only if the source media was a PDF file or a presentation format (such as Microsoft PowerPoint).
 Position information is not extracted from other document formats. - The confidence element provides the confidence score for the OCR process (from 0 to 100).
 For text that was extracted from a text element in a document, the confidence score is always 100. - The angle element gives the orientation of the text (rotated clockwise in degrees from upright). - The block element indicates which block of text the result belongs to.
 Media Server starts counting at zero and increments the counter each time it recognizes a new heading, paragraph, or table.
 The counter is reset to zero at the start of each page.
 For example, a page that consists of ten paragraphs will have blocks numbered from zero to nine, in logical reading order.
-A table, including headings, columns, and rows, is considered to be a single block. - The source element specifies the origin of the text.
-The possible values are: - image static text from an image or video. - o scroller, left text from video of a news ticker, with text scrolling from right to left. - text the text originated from a text element in a document.
+A table, including headings, columns, and rows, is considered to be a single block. - The fontSize element provides information about the font size.
+Larger values may indicate that the text is a heading or more important than other blocks that have a smaller font size.
+If you know the resolution at which the image was scanned or created (in dots per inch), you can convert this value to points by multiplying it by 72 / DPI.